-Spring onion curry / Green Onion curry or Hare Pyaz ki Sabji is a simply and easy Indian recipe made from spring onions and potatoes.
+Spring or green onion curry or Hare Pyaz ki Sabji is a simply and easy Indian recipe made from spring onions and potatoes.
 Spring onions has many health benefits, not only does it reduces the blood cholesterol levels but also reduce the risk of coronary heart disease.
 The vitamin C in this vegetable also boost the immunity.
 A spicy vegetarian (and vegan) dish, having the right mix of taste and flavours makes this recipe a great side dish.

-Below is a quick video edit for the spring onion curry.
-This video shall give an idea how easy it is to make a good spring onion curry.
+Below is a quick video edit for the spring onion recipe.
+This video shall give an idea how easy it is to make a good green onion curry.

 You can read below the step by step recipe to make spring onion curry.
 You can print this too (or bookmark) for your future reference.

 - 3 Bunch Spring Onion Each bunch with 5 stems, so 15 stems in total

 - 2 Potatoes Medium Sized

 - 1/2 Teaspoon Carom Seeds

 - 1/3 Teaspoon Red Chilli Powder

 - 1/3 Teaspoon Dry Mango Powder / Amchur